-It is proposed that network capacity reporting parts of NDPs shall include network capacity in terms of demand and generation headroom for the following reasons:
+It is proposed that the Network Headroom Report shall include network capacity in terms of demand and generation headroom for the following reasons:

-- Net zero requires new low carbon demand and generation technologies. - Network investments are driven by demand and generation requirements. - Meets the needs of different stakeholders who are interested in both generation and demand future connection capacity. - Aligns with heat map reports. - Reporting of demand or generation alone was disconnected because it would not meet stakeholder needs and for the converse of the reasons explained above.
+- Net zero requires new low carbon demand and generation technologies. - Network investments are driven by demand and generation requirements. - Meets the needs of different stakeholders who are interested in both generation and demand future connection capacity.

+- Aligns with heat map reports. - Reporting of demand or generation alone was disconnected because it would not meet stakeholder needs and for the converse of the reasons explained above.